bartlettD/bartlettD.github.io/_posts/2020-06-30-nzxt-gamma-casemod.markdown

 *Unfortunately*, those Normally Open Isolated Switch type of 3.5mm jacks are almost impossible to find.
-CUI Inc made the original jacks that came with the case but after trawling their website, the closed matching model is the SJ1-354X series; Which doesn't come in an isolated switch option.
+CUI Inc made the original jacks that came with the case but after trawling their website, the closed matching model is the SJ1-354X series; which doesn't come in an isolated switch option.

 Additionally, the coloured ring surrounding the jack is not an option for any of the products on their website.
 What I'm looking for is either obsolete or was a